-Although most respondents reported not missing an injection appointment in the last year (67.9%), a sizeable group did indicate missing at least one appointment (32.1%) (Table 5).
-Again, this data was collected pre-COVID, so it is reasonable to assume that the numbers skew higher today.
+Although most respondents reported not missing an injection appointment in the last year (67.9%), a sizeable percentage indicated missing at least one appointment (32.1%) (Table 5).
 The most common reason for missing an appointment was being "unable to find someone to take me to the appointment" (39.5%), recalling the earlier suggestion of dependence being a key aspect of the experience of AMD.
-This was followed closely by being "unable to travel to appointment" (34.6%) and "could not afford attending the appointment" (30.9%).
-It is clear in these responses that some of the difficulty in attending injection appointments is found not in the experience of the injection itself, but in the logistics of travel and payment.
+This response was followed closely by being "unable to travel to appointment" (34.6%) and "could not afford attending the appointment" (30.9%).